 - a.
 CAS requirements have been met.
 (To be determined by the school) - b.
 The candidate's total points are 24 or more. - c.
 There is no "N" awarded for theory of knowledge, the extended essay or for a contributing subject. - d.
 There is no grade E awarded for theory of knowledge and/or the extended essay. - e.
 There is no grade 1 awarded in a subject/level. - f.
 There are no more than two grade 2s awarded (HL or SL). - g.
 There are no more than three grade 3s or below awarded (HL or SL). - h.
 The candidate has gained 12 points or more on HL subjects (for candidates who register for four HL subjects, the three highest grades count). - i.
 The candidate has gained 9 points or more on SL subjects (candidates who register for two SL subjects must gain at least 5 points at SL). - j.
 The candidate has not received a penalty for academic misconduct from the Final Award Committee.

-[#]Understand that by not selecting a Group 6 elective, you are limited to English, History, and Biology for your HL courses senior year and that you will not have room for any elective courses.
+^{}Understand that by not selecting a Group 6 elective, you are limited to English, History, and Biology for your HL courses senior year.